paulojmdias/lokxy/README.md

 ## Play with Lokxy

-We've provide a `docker-compose.yml` file located in the mixin/play/ folder to help you quickly get Lokxy up and running using Docker.
+We provide a `docker-compose.yml` file located in the mixin/play/ folder to help you quickly get Lokxy up and running using Docker.

 1. Navigate to the mixin/play directory
 ```sh